 Caroline: Video is hugely popular.
 It’s easy to communicate tricky topics that could otherwise be deemed ‘dry’.
 If you’re targeting a multi-regional, multi-market audience, animation can also make light work of communicating difficult subject matter.

 Social media is brilliant for building a brand personality, especially in terms of talent.
 Used in the right way, it’s a great tactic to showcase opportunities, career paths and ‘the inside story’ on a day-in-the-life of a typical employee.

 Ambient media is a critical component in creating an environment that people want to work in.
 It’s all about matching the real-world experience with employee expectations.
 Your working environment absolutely needs to live up to your employer brand promise!

-Caroline: I have to say IHG do a great job in bringing to life its employer brand.
-‘All of you at IHG’ is a fab campaign and really captures the individuality of its employer brand.
+Caroline: I have to say Spotify do a great job in bringing to life its employer brand.
+It represents their company culture, their values, and their overall talent brand seamlessly throughout the employee journey.
+It feels genuine and exciting, and really captures the individuality of the Spotify brand and their people.

 Caroline: Hard to quantify in a sentence as it really is variable according to your objectives and needs.
 Depending on what your focus is, I would consider all facets of employee retention and engagement metrics, as well as, your turnover rate.
 If a revolving door policy is occurring more often than not, then something isn’t right.

 What are your top three tips for creating an inspirational employer brand?